Nboaram/ScalaFineArtApplication/README.md

 here we have selected English and Welsh.

 In the `conf` package you will see two files, one called `messages.cy` and another called `messages.en`.
-In each file you will see a value called `index.gallery`, from here on this type of value will be referred to as a message val.
+In each file you will see a value called `header.gallery`, from here on this type of value will be referred to as a message val.
 In the `en` file it is the word Gallery while in the `cy` file it is the word Gallery translated into Welsh.
 To do **ANY TRANSLATION** you need the original value in a message value and the translated version in a message value.
 For example, say we have a page hiworld, in the `messages.en` file we would need
 ```